 So, for example, a capital gain of $1.5 million is halved to $750k.

-If you qualify for the first 50% concession, you then gain access to four subsequent concessions.
+After checking if you qualify for the first 50% concession, you can then determine if you can access the four subsequent concessions, provide you meet the ATO's criteria:

 The 15-year exemption